RezaEyvazpour/svo2014/README.md

 # Intro
-This repository aims to reduce the minimum effort needed to build and debug the official SVO 2014 non-ROS implementation on an up-to-date system with recent releases of `OpenCV`, `Eigen` and `Boost`.
+This repository aims to reduce the minimum effort needed to build and debug the official SVO 2014(non-ROS) implementation on an up-to-date system with recent releases of `OpenCV`, `Eigen` and `Boost`.
+Note that libraries `sophus`, `vikit-common` and `fast` are unified with the main code `svo`, so it could be a lot easier to debug and understand how they work together.

 # Prepare Data
 1. Hit `mkdir data` inside the root directory of this repository.